lithops-cloud/lithops/runtime/azure_containers/README.md

     If you need some Python modules (or other system libraries) which are not included in the default docker images (see table above), it is possible to build your own Lithops runtime with all of them.

-    This option is based on building a local Docker image, deploy it to the docker hub (you need a [Docker Hub account](https://hub.docker.com)) and use it as a Lithops base runtime.
+    This option is based on building a local Docker image, deploy it to Docker Hub (you need a [Docker Hub account](https://hub.docker.com)) and use it as a Lithops base runtime.
     Project provides some skeletons of Docker images, for example:

     * [Dockerfile](Dockerfile)

     To build your own runtime, first install the Docker CE version in your client machine.
 You can find the instructions [here](https://docs.docker.com/get-docker/).
 If you already have Docker installed omit this step.

-    Login to your Docker hub account by running in a terminal the next command.
+    Log in to your Docker Hub account by running in a terminal the next command.

         $ docker login